 - Healthy, glowing skin

-It is also almost 50% fibre (half insoluble and half soluble, making it a powerful prebiotic) and contains more antioxidants than any other whole fruit.
+It is also almost 50% fibre (two thirds insoluble and one third soluble, making it a powerful prebiotic) and contains more antioxidants than any other whole fruit.

 As it is a natural source of these nutrients, it is more bioavailable than manufactured vitamin supplements, meaning our bodies can absorb the nutrients more easily, ensuring a greater uptake.